Acceptable Use of Information Technology Resources

 - Any student found responsible for a second offense of possession or use of an illegal drug substance during their University career shall be suspended from the University for one (1) academic year or more with the possibility of returning to the University pending completion of a counseling evaluation and any recommended follow-up treatment, and by the decision of the Vice President, Student Affairs with no right of return after a third offense.

-D. Possession With Intent to Sell or Distribute (This section applies to all drugs including marijuana)
+D. Possession With Intent to Sell or Distribute (This section applies to all drugs including marijuana and prescription drugs)

 - Any student found responsible for possession with intent to sell or distribute any prescription or illegal substance will be expelled from the University with no right of return.